-In addition, it solves the history problem: The record stream provides exactly the kind of exhaustive audit log that a workflow engine needs to produce.
+Record export solves the history problem: The stream provides exactly the kind of exhaustive audit log that a workflow engine needs to produce.

-Zeebe manages stateful entities: Jobs, Workflows, etc. Internally, these entities are implemented as State Machines managed by a broker.
+Zeebe manages stateful entities: Jobs, Workflows, etc. Internally, these entities are implemented as State Machines managed by a stream processor.

 The concept of the state machine pattern is simple: An instance of a state machine is always in one of several logical states.
 From each state, a set of transitions defines the next possible states.
 Transitioning into a new state may produce outputs/side effects.

 Let's look at the state machine for jobs.
 Simplified, it looks as follows:

 Every oval is a state.
 Every arrow is a state transition.
 Note how each state transition is only applicable in a specific state.
 For example, it is not possible to complete a job when it is in state